ddmitov/perl-executing-browser/doc/SETTINGS.md

 ## Interactive Perl Scripts

-Each PEB interactive Perl script must have its own event loop waiting constantly for new data on STDIN for a bidirectional connection with PEB.
+Each PEB interactive Perl script must have its own event loop waiting constantly for new data on STDIN or in a temporary file for a bidirectional connection with PEB.
 Many interactive scripts can be started simultaneously in one PEB instance.
-One script may be started in many instances, provided that each of them has a uniquely named JavaScript settings object.
+One script may be started in many instances, provided that each of them has an uniquely named JavaScript settings object.

-Please note that interactive Perl scripts are not supported by the Windows builds of PEB.

 A PEB interactive Perl script should have the following features: